Miss Universe 2004: Format

-Same with 2003, 15 semifinalists were chosen through the preliminary competition— composed of the swimsuit and evening gown competitions and closed-door interviews.
-The top 15 competed in the evening gown and were narrowed down to the top 10 afterward.
-The top 10 competed in the swimsuit competition and were narrowed down to the top 5 afterward.
-The top 5 competed in the question and answer round and the final look.
+Same with 2003, fifteen semifinalists were chosen through the preliminary competition— composed of the swimsuit and evening gown competitions and closed-door interviews.
+The fifteen semifinalists competed in the evening gown and were narrowed down to ten afterward.
+The ten semifinalists competed in the swimsuit competition and were narrowed down to five afterward.
+The five finalists competed in the question and answer round and the final look.